Olive Byrne: Relationship

 Byrne lived with William and Elizabeth Marston for a number of years, but kept the details of their intimate relationship a secret.
 They told census takers that Byrne was Elizabeth's widowed sister-in-law.
 They told Marston's mother that Byrne was their widowed house keeper.
-Byrne and Marston had two sons together, Byrne and Donn.
+Byrne's mother and brother, Ethel and Jack Byrne, never approved of Marston.

+Byrne and Elizabeth each had children with Marston while the three were together, and each named one of her children after the other woman.

+Elizabeth named her daughter Olive, and Byrne (then using her alias Olive Richard) named her first son Byrne Holloway Richard.

+For her sons, Byrne invented a husband named William K. Richard who had died shortly after Donn was born.

+The boys were told of their true parentage in 1963.

 Olive Byrne largely raised the children and Elizabeth held the most stable career until William established himself with Wonder Woman.

-Both women had Marston's children while the three were together and each woman named one of their children after the other.
-Byrne (then using her alias Olive Richard) named her first son Byrne Holloway Richard and Elizabeth named her daughter Olive.
-Byrne's mother and brother, Ethel and Jack Byrne never approved of Marston.
-Byrne told her children that their father was a man named William K. Richard who died shortly after they were born.
-The boys were told of their true parentage in 1963.
-Byrne and Elizabeth Marston continued living together while raising both of their children after William's death.
+The two women continued living together while raising both of their children after William's death.